iotJumpway/Intel-Examples/Intel-Movidius/IDC-Classification/README.md

 ![Intel® Movidius](images/UP2.jpg)

 Next you will need to install the **NCSDK** on your Raspberry Pi 3 / UP Squared device, this will be used by the classifier to carry out inference on local images or images received via the API we will create.
+Make sure you have the Movidius plugged in.

 ```
  $ mkdir -p ~/workspace